Liquid-Surf/solid-compound/docs/architecture/scenarios.md

 This user wants to use one of their existing hosted storage solutions such as Dropbox.

 1. The user visits the domain where the app is hosted
-2. Upon first visit the user is prompted to *optionally* authenticate
+2. Upon first visit the user is prompted to *optionally* authenticate with the app.
 3. Creates a list
 4. Creates to-dos
 5. Uses RemoteStorage.js widget to sync their data to Dropbox/Google Drive